dvfrancis/older-and-wider/README.md

     - Women over 60 (but anyone welcome).
     - Mature individuals, with much life experience.
-    - May be grandparents.
+    - May have children and grandchildren.
-    - Might be working or retired.
+    - Might still be working or retired.
     - Anyone looking for information about the podcast.

 #### User Stories